 江南style

 Riding the global wave of Psy's 'Gangnam Style,' Chinese netizens repurposed the concept to mock the aspirational yet exhausting lifestyle of urban white-collar workers.
-It captures the bittersweet tension of striving for a glamorous, upscale existence — fancy coffee, gym memberships, trendy neighborhoods — while your bank account quietly weeps.
+Emerging around 2015, it captures the bittersweet tension of striving for a glamorous, upscale existence — fancy coffee, gym memberships, trendy neighborhoods — while your bank account quietly weeps.
 Think of it as the Chinese internet's way of saying 'we all want to look rich, but the rent is due.'

 Around 2015, China's urban middle class was expanding rapidly, bringing new pressures to 'perform' success.
 Young professionals in cities like Shanghai and Beijing felt compelled to maintain appearances — dining at trendy spots, wearing branded clothes — while wages often lagged behind skyrocketing living costs.
 The meme channeled collective anxiety about class aspiration and financial reality into shareable, self-deprecating humor.